Caucasian squirrel

+Taxonomy and evolution

+Various positions exist on the taxonomy of the Caucasian squirrel.
+A 2009 evaluation of the taxonomy of the Sciurus genus found it to not be closely related to the other Old World species, the red squirrel and its immediate offshoots, and to be closer to New World species.
+A 2020 study on the taxonomy of Sciurinae instead placed the Old World squirrels within a single genus distinct from the New World species.

+Sciurus anomalus emerges in the fossil record in the Early Pleistocene, becoming common in Turkey by the Middle Paleolithic and in Lebanon by the Late Paleolithic.
+It spread southward into the Levant during the Last Interglacial but retreated northward in the Late Pleistocene, leaving relic populations in Israel that persist to the present.

 Description

 Caucasian squirrels are small tree squirrels, with a total length of 32 to 36 cm, including the 13 to 18 cm tail, and weighing 250 to 410 g.
-The color of the upper body fur ranges from greyish brown to pale grey, depending on the subspecies, while that of the underparts is rusty brown to yellowish, and that of the tail, yellow brown to deep red.
+The color of the upper body fur ranges from greyish brown to pale grey, depending on the subspecies, while that of the underparts is rusty brown to yellowish, and that of the tail is yellow brown to deep red.
 The claws are relatively short, compared with those of other tree squirrels, and females have either eight or ten teats.

 Samuel Griswold Goodrich described the Caucasian squirrel in 1885 as "Its color is grayish-brown above, and yellowish-brown below".

 Distribution and habitat

 Caucasian squirrels are native to south-western Asia, where they are found from Turkey, and the islands of Gökçeada and Lesbos in the west, Iran in the southeast, and as far as Israel and Jordan in the south.
 It is one of only two species of the genus Sciurus to be found on Mediterranean islands, and, although Eurasian red squirrels have been recently introduced to some areas, is the only species of Sciurus native to the wider region.

-The species mainly lives in forested areas dominated by oak, pine, and pistachio, up to altitudes of 2000 m.
+The species mainly lives in mixed and deciduous forests, including ones dominated by oak, pine, and pistachio.
+They can also be encountered in coniferous forests, rocky areas, and chestnut, walnut, almond, and olive orchards.
+They are found up to altitudes of 2000 m.